karla-weighart/number_rounding_in_ParlaMint/dataset_info.md

 (therefore contained in `SENTENCE_COLUMNS` in `environment_constants.py`)
 - form: concrete form of lemma
 - upos: universal part of speech tag
-- head: index of the word that is the head of this word
+- head: index of the word that is the head of this word, caveat: starts at 1, but my DataFrames start at 0!

 ## not used for any analysis
 (therefore discarded in `dataloader`)